neuroinformatics-unit/datashuttle/_sources/pages/documentation.md.txt

 --data_type ""
 ```

-would create the folder tree (assuming it is 01/02/2022)
+would create the directory tree (assuming it is 01/02/2022)

 ```
 .